Fitness

 Related service(s)

-COMING SOON | CT Scans at Prime Health Surrey
+NOW AVAILABLE | CT Scans at Prime Health Surrey

-Prime Health Surrey is enhancing its healthcare offering with the installation of a state-of-the-art CT scanner.
-Appointments available from mid-October.
+Prime Health Surrey has enhanced its healthcare offering with the installation of a state-of-the-art CT scanner.
+Appointments available.

 Learn more